mrowdy/slemgrim.github.io/_drafts/the-rest-include-dilemma.md

 ---

 A response with included resources will always be faster than multiple resource, no mather what we try.
-If we shift our focus away from the response we may can free enough precious time to make IoRR unnecessary.
+If we shift our focus away from the response we might free enough precious time to make IoRR unnecessary.

 ### Language level